 In Louisiana

-After Roe, Louisiana will prohibit abortions except to save the life of the mother.
+After Roe, Louisiana has a “trigger law” law that prohibits abortions except to save the life of the mother.
+However, this law is currently enjoined.
 Louisiana has a state constitutional amendment declaring that there is no state constitutional right to an abortion.
-Hear from Louisiana Family Forum about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+La.
+Const.
+Ann. art.
+I, § 20.1 Hear from Louisiana Family Forum about what’s at stake, and how you can be part of the fight for life.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

 THE BIG QUESTION